It’s show time — time to start the solution interview phase and show what your team has been working on.

 Let the prospect play with the product for a few minutes then ask what he/she thinks it does.
 Your goal now is not to add features, but to understand the value of your MVP (if value there is).
 Are you on track?
 How could you make this better?

 The following questions can help you understand the “fit” during the solution interview:

-|TOPIC||SAMPLE QUESTIONS||WHAT THIS TELLS US|
+|TOPIC||SAMPLE SOLUTION INTERVIEW QUESTIONS||WHAT THIS TELLS US|

-||Whether your solution is on the mark.
+||Whether your solution is on the mark (or at least in the right direction).
 What the prospect’s expectations are.|

 ||The fears of your prospects and what challenges they anticipate.
 This can help improve your pitch.|

 ||Value perception can give you a sense of the perception of ROI and benefits.|